Riddhiman2005/Newton-s-Inverse-Square-Law-to-1-r-Gravitational-Behavior-Foundations-of-Modified-Newtonian-Dynamics/README.md

-# The Search for a New Model for Studying the nature of DM #
+# The Search for a New Model for Studying the Nature of DM #

 Dark matter(DM), an elusive form of matter that does not interact with light, presents a significant challenge to scientists seeking to unravel its